biesro/TESS-TOI-864.01-Validation/README.md

 ---

 ## 🔭 Abstract

 This repository contains the complete analysis pipeline used to reclassify **TOI 864.01** (TIC 231728511), initially identified as a potential ultra-short-period ($P \approx 0.52$ d) Earth-sized candidate ($R_p \approx 1.1 R_\oplus$).

-While standard vetting metrics (BLS, Centroids, RUWE) initially suggested a planetary nature, our comprehensive analysis incorporating **archival high-resolution imaging** and **Bayesian model comparison** reveals a critical contamination source.
+While standard vetting metrics (BLS, Centroids, RUWE) initially suggested a planetary nature, our comprehensive analysis incorporating **archival high-resolution imaging**, **ground-based follow-up photometry**, and **Bayesian model comparison** reveals a critical contamination source.
 We present evidence that the signal is a **False Positive** caused by a Hierarchical Eclipsing Binary (HEB) on a bound stellar companion at 0.04", whose deep eclipses are heavily diluted by the primary star.

+Key findings supporting this reclassification include:

+* **Unresolved Companion:** A 0.04" neighbor detected via speckle interferometry (TFOP SG1).
+* **Depth Discrepancy:** Ground-based transit depth ($\approx 0.37$ ppt) is significantly shallower than the TESS prediction ($\approx 0.64$ ppt), confirming extreme dilution.
+* **Timing Instability:** A measured timing offset of **6.3 minutes late** (along with historical TTVs) consistent with binary orbital dynamics.

-This repository provides the code to reproduce the detection, the statistical validation failure (due to extreme dilution), and the physical parameter derivation that led to this reclassification.
+This repository provides the code to reproduce the detection, the statistical validation analysis (which yields misleading results due to the unresolved companion), and the physical parameter derivation that led to this reclassification.

 ## 🌍 Key Findings & Reclassification Parameters